Role-Aware Language Models for Secure and Contextualized Access Control in Organizations: Dataset Creation

 \section{Dataset Creation}

 Figure~\ref{fig:dataset_clustering_scheme} shows our clustering scheme when repurposing the dataset.
 At the root level, datasets are first partitioned into three clusters: General, Shared, and Root‑Only.
 Prompts in the General cluster terminate immediately; those in Shared are then split along the root’s direct subordinate roles, and recursion continues further.
-Furthermore, Figure~\ref{fig:prompt_output_synth} shows the specific system-level prompt used to generate the synthetic data.
-Below the prompt is an example of the OpenAI API output with the specified keys after generating the dataset.
+Furthermore, Figure~\ref{fig:prompt_output_synth} shows the specific system-level prompt used to generate the synthetic data and corresponding response, followed by illustrative examples in the boxes below that demonstrate how access differs across roles in both the repurposed and synthetic datasets.